 The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures about contingent liabilities and the reported amounts of net sales and expenses during the reporting period.
 Management bases these estimates and assumptions upon historical experience, existing, known circumstances, authoritative accounting pronouncements and other factors that management believes to be reasonable under the circumstances.
 Management reasonably could use different estimates and assumptions, and changes in estimates and assumptions could occur from period to period, with the result in each case being a material change in the financial statement presentation of our financial condition or results of operations.
-We have historically been accurate in our estimates used for our reserves and allowances.
+We have historically been accurate in our estimates used for the reserves and allowances below.
 We believe that the estimates and assumptions below are among those most important to an understanding of our consolidated financial statements contained in this prospectus.

 Allowance for Doubtful Accounts.
 We provide a reserve against trade accounts receivable for estimated losses that may result from customers inability to pay.
 We determine the amount of the reserve by analyzing known uncollectible accounts, aged trade accounts receivables, economic conditions, historical experience and the customers credit-worthiness.
 Trade accounts receivable that are subsequently determined to be uncollectible are charged or written off against this reserve.
 The reserve includes specific reserves for accounts which are identified as potentially uncollectible, plus a general reserve for the balance of accounts.
 Reserves have been fully established for all expected or probable losses of this nature.
 The gross trade accounts receivable balance was \$20,871,000 and the allowance for doubtful accounts was \$1,581,000 at December 31, 2003.
 Our use of different estimates and assumptions could produce different financial results.
-For example, if we had assumed a 2.8% reserve for the accounts not specifically identified as uncollectible rather than 1.8%, the allowance for doubtful accounts would have increased by \$174,000.
+For example, a 1.0% change in the rate used to estimate the reserve for the accounts not specifically identified as uncollectible would change the allowance for doubtful accounts by \$174,000.

 Reserve for Sales Discounts.
 A significant portion of our domestic net sales and resulting trade accounts receivable reflects a discount that the customers may take, generally based upon meeting certain order, shipment and payment timelines.
 We estimate the amount of the discounts that are expected to be taken against the period-end trade accounts receivable and we record a corresponding reserve for sales discounts.
 We determine the amount of the reserve for sales discounts considering the amounts of available discounts in the period-end accounts receivable aging and historical discount experience, among other factors.
 At December 31, 2003 the reserve for sales discounts was approximately \$545,000.
 Our use of different estimates and assumptions could produce different financial results.
-For example, if we had assumed that 10.0% fewer accounts would ultimately take their discount, then the discount reserve would have decreased by 10.0% or \$50,000.
+For example, a 10% change in the estimate of the percentage of accounts that will ultimately take their discount would change the reserve for sales discounts by \$50,000.